Silver Lamp Award: History

-Tha award was instituted by the association of drama critics of the Reykjavík newspapers, who numbered half a dozen at the time, upon its foundation in March 1954.
+Tha award was instituted by the association of drama critics of the Reykjavík newspapers, which numbered half a dozen at the time, upon its foundation in March 1954.
 The lamp was designed by Leifur Kaldal, a goldsmith, to recall the oil lamps historically used in Icelandic homes.
 The award was the first acting award and possibly the first cultural award in Iceland.

 The recipient was chosen by a vote based on total points for the year's performances, which led to some admired actors never achieving it.
 Three recipients won it twice: Valur Gíslason, Þorsteinn Ö. Stephensen and Róbert Arnfinnsson.
 The first woman to win the award was Guðbjörg Þorbjarnardóttir, in 1961.
 In 1972, as a single exception, instead of an actor the award went to Steinþór Sigurðsson, a photographer.

 The 1973 Silver Lamp was to have been awarded to Baldvin Halldórsson for his performance in supporting roles in productions including Cabaret, but he refused it, reading a prepared statement.
 The chairman of the association, Þorvarður Helgason, the drama critic for Morgunblaðið, announced in response that the award would no longer be given.
 The 1973 lamp was subsequently sold at auction.